patrick-ve/de-burgerlijke-app/docs/recipes-prd.md

 ## 1. Introduction

-This document outlines the requirements for the Recipe & Grocery Planner App, a mobile application designed to help couples and households organize recipes, plan meals, and manage grocery shopping efficiently.
-The core functionality revolves around importing recipes, structuring them using AI, scheduling meals, and generating shopping lists.
+This document outlines the requirements for the Recipe & Grocery Planner App, a mobile application designed to help couples and households organize recipes, plan meals, manage grocery shopping efficiently, and gain insights into grocery pricing.
+The core functionality revolves around importing recipes, structuring them using AI, scheduling meals, generating shopping lists with price optimization, and viewing historical price trends.

 ## 2. Goals